 Reading time: less than 3 minutes

-Last week’s column on the dark side of PowerPoint inspired a flood of letters.
-Few readers disagreed my basic premise, shared by design expert Edward Tufte, that the software sucks.
-But a number of you threw up your hands and said, “OK, Daphne.
+Whenever I’ve written about the software PowerPoint, I’ve usually received a flood of email.
+A few readers may disagree with my basic premise that the software sucks.
+But more of you throw up your hands and say, “OK, Daphne.
 But let’s get practical here.
 What can we use to replace it?”

 Good point.
 Here are five suggestions to keep in mind the next time you’re tempted by the siren song of PowerPoint:

 1) Don’t write in PowerPoint; instead, mindmap.
 Let’s talk worst-case scenario and imagine your boss has said she’ll fire you if you don’t use PowerPoint.
 Well, okay, you’re stuck with the beast.
 But don’t use it as your planning tool.
 As I explain in detail in my book, your brain is made up of many different parts.
 One part (the linear/logical part) excels at making outlines but isn’t very inventive.
 Another part (the creative part) is a star at coming up with new ideas and connections.
 But here’s the thing: Only one part of your brain can have control at any given time.
 And when you write — whether it’s an article, an essay, an advertisement or a presentation — you want the creative part of your brain to be in charge.
-PowerPoint will not let this happen.
+PowerPoint — the essence of linear, logical thinking — will not let this happen.
 The solution?
 Switch to mindmapping.
-(If you signed up for my newsletter, you should have received my free ebook on mindmapping.
-If you missed it, sign up now!)
+(If you signed up for my newsletter, you should have received my free e-book on mindmapping.
+If you missed it, go here to sign up now.)

 2) Forget about text and instead, use photos, illustrations and videos.
 Your visual display should support your speech, not supplant it.
 After all, what’s the value of talking while others are reading?
-I’ve mentioned Erin McKean before (pictured above), but in case you missed her marvelous 18-minute presentation to the TED group, have a look now to see how visual images can enhance a speech.
-Be aware that you can get good quality photos, inexpensively, from sites such as istockphoto.
+I’ve mentioned Erin McKean before, but in case you missed her marvelous 18-minute presentation to the TED group, have a look now to see how visual images can enhance a speech.
+Be aware that you can get good quality photos, inexpensively, from sites such as Bigstock Photo and unsplash.
 And keep in mind that custom illustration is not as expensive as you might think.
 Talented illustrators work in the newspaper and book industries and are often available for hire at reasonable rates.
-Contact your local paper or publisher for some names.
+Contact your local paper or graphic arts school for some names.

 4) Give handouts created in whatever software works best.
 Let’s say you have some technical information you need to impart.
 Why would you want to constrain yourself to the teeny-tiny field offered by PP?
 Small and unwieldy, PP slides can hold only 15-95 words.
 Instead, present your information in the best way imaginable (this may be using an Excel spreadsheet, or may involve having something created in InDesign) and then hand it out on 8.5 x 11 paper.
 Your viewers can then consider your wisdom at their leisure — and you can have your branding and contact info at the bottom of the page.